IPCC-WG1/TS_Fig12/README.md

 Panel e:
 The Python script WaterCyclePanels/TS12-WaterCycle.py reads the json data sheets and plots the panel.

-All the cvs data above are avaialable in the CEDA catalogue here:
+All the cvs data above are available in the CEDA catalogue here: